 5) Force Majeure.
 Any delay in or failure of performance by Company of its obligations under this Agreement will not be considered a breach of this Agreement and will be excused to the extent such delay or failure of performance is caused by any occurrence beyond the reasonable control of such party, which occurrences may include, but not limited to, acts of God; failures of the Internet, telecommunications or payment processing facilities; bank holidays, market closures, or other government interventions; war; riot or labor strikes; and similar events.

 6) Entire Agreement; Changes.
 This Agreement is the complete and exclusive agreement between the parties with respect to the subject matter hereof, superseding any prior agreements and communications (both written and oral) regarding such subject matter.
 This Agreement may only be modified, or any rights under it waived, by a written document executed by both parties.

 7) No Third Party Beneficiaries.
 This Agreement is intended for the sole and exclusive benefit of the signatories and is not intended to benefit any third party.
 Only the parties to this Agreement may enforce it.

 8) Headings.
 The headings in this Agreement are for the convenience of reference only and have no legal effect.

 9) Remedies.
 The rights and remedies of Company in this Agreement, at law or in equity, are cumulative and are not intended to be exclusive of one another.

 10) Earmarking.
-At the request of customers of Company, contributions to Recipient may be earmarked through Democracy Engine Inc. PAC (C00468314) or another political committee registered with the Federal Election Commission within the meaning of 11 C.F.R. §110.6(b).
+At the request of customers of Company, contributions to certain Recipients registered with the Federal Election Commission may be earmarked through Democracy Engine Inc. PAC (C00468314) or another political committee registered with the Federal Election Commission within the meaning of 11 C.F.R. §110.6(b).